apache/incubator-wayang-website/blog/2026-08-08-gsoc-2026-wayang-jdbc-driver.md

 JDBC Server
 ```

-**Why:** The protocol gives both sides a clear communication contract and makes the boundary between the JDBC client implementation and the server implementation explicit.
+**Why:** The protocol gives both sides a clear communication contract and makes the boundary between the client-side JDBC layer and the server implementation explicit.

 **Trade-off:** The protocol must be maintained as part of the project, including versioning, error representation, and message compatibility.